 11 Surprising Facts About Thomas Edison

 Want to make a movie?
 You’ll need quality light fixtures, sound recording equipment, and a good motion picture camera.
 Thomas Alva Edison helped develop all three technologies.
-Born in Milan, Ohio, on February 11, 1847, he amassed 1093 patents by the time of his death in 1931.
+He was born in Milan, Ohio, on February 11, 1847, and had amassed 1093 patents by the time of his death in 1931.
 Here are 11 things you should know about the prolific inventor, manufacturer, and businessman.

 1. Thomas Edison’s dad joined a failed revolution in Canada.

 In 1837 and 1838, pro-democracy rebels in Canada began protesting the British Crown’s administration of its North American territory.
 Nova Scotia native Samuel Ogden Edison, Jr. was among them.
 During this brief but violent period, Edison marched on Toronto.
 Rather than face legal consequences for his actions, he later fled to the United States, where his son, Thomas, was born.

 2. In his youth, Thomas Edison built a chemistry lab on a train.